-Delta is now the world's second largest airline brand by passenger numbers, a position it achieved as a result of its 2008 acquisition of US competitor Northwest.
-(It lost the global #1 position in 2016 following the merger of American Airlines and US Airways).
-However it remains primarily a domestic carrier, with more than 1,000 flights a day out of its Atlanta hub to 224 US destinations.
+Delta regained the title of world's largest airline brand by passenger numbers during 2019, taking back the top spot from American Airlines.
+The three biggest US carriers - Delta, American and United - are arch-rivals, now closely matched in passenger traffic.
+Delta first became #1 in 2008 following the acquisition of US competitor Northwest.
+It lost that position in 2016 following the merger of American and US Airways, then won it back in 2019: crucially, Delta was the only major US carrier not to own any Boeing 737 MAX jets, so was unaffected by the suspension of service of that aircraft.
+Like its peers, it is primarily a domestic carrier, with almost 940 flights a day out of its Atlanta hub to more than 200 US destinations.
 Its system is also fed by a network of independent regional US carriers operating under Delta livery.
-Revenue passenger miles for 2017 were 217.7bn.
-Total passengers carried were around 185m.
+Revenue passenger kilometres for 2018 were 330bn.
+Total passengers carried were around 190m.
 Internationally, Delta is one of the founder members of Skyteam, the marketing alliance which also now includes transatlantic joint venture partner Air France-KLM.
 In 2012 it agreed to acquire Singapore Airlines' 49% shareholding in Virgin Atlantic of the UK, and completed acquisition of a similar equity investment in Aeromexico in 2017.
-It also has a small holding in Brazil's GOL and alliances with Korean Air, China Eastern and China Southern.
-However revenues have been flat for several years.
-Topline for 2017 was $41.2bn, up 4%.
+In 2019, it acquired a 20% stake in Chile's Latam Airlines.
+There are also alliances with WestJet of Canada, Virgin Australia and Korean Air Lines for flights to and from the US, and small stakes in several other international carriers.
+After several years of flat revenues, topline hit a record high in 2018 of $44.4bn.
+Net income was $3.9bn.
 Ed Bastian succeeded Richard Anderson as CEO in 2016.
 Delta was originally founded in 1924 as a crop-dusting service, which extended its reach into commercial and passenger services in the 1930s.
 It expanded nationally and internationally through acquisitions including Northeastern in 1972 and Pan Am in 1991.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Delta Air Lines?
 Find out more from Adbrands Account Assignments